diletta-ci/upload-to-zenodo/README.md

 ## Modifications to Suit My (or My Friends') Specific Needs:

-- Passed separate parameters to the POST request.
+- Passed separate parameters to the `POST` request.
-- Added a .env file to manage sensitive variables in the script (e.g., the access token).
+- Added a `.env` file to manage sensitive variables in the script (e.g., the access token).
+- Used environment variables to easily deploy to sandbox or production from command line.
 - Separated data and template files from the home directory for better readability.
 - Separated documents to be uploaded to Zenodo from the home directory for better readability.